 The valve will be constructed of a 1⁄2-inch gate valve and will be built into the 1⁄2-PVC framework of the platform.
-A 1⁄2-inch PVC cross will be attached to the gate valve and four 20 cm lengths of PVC will be inserted into the cross.
 The valve will be positioned vertically (perpendicular to the pool bottom) and located approximately 45 cm above the bottom of the pool.
 Companies will receive 10 points when they turn the valve to stop the flow of water.
 Companies must turn the valve clockwise 1080°, approximately 3 times around, to successfully stop the flow of water.
-One 20 cm length of PVC pipe attached to the valve will be painted red to verify the number of rotations of the valve.
+A black mark on the valve handle will verify the number of rotations of the valve.
 No actual water will be running through the valve or pipes.